WGC Match Play: Early years in southern California and briefly Australia (1999–2006)

 When the World Golf Championships were formed in 1999, it was decided one of the events would be held in match play format, which meant the return of an official match play event on the PGA Tour and the European Tour.
 The WGC-Andersen Consulting Match Play was in effect the successor of the Andersen Consulting World Championship of Golf, which was discontinued.
 The World Match Play Championship in England continued, but lost prestige after the introduction of the WGC event, and eventually became defunct in 2014.
 The format of the new WGC competition was a straight knock out tournament involving the top 64 players in the Official World Golf Ranking, with each match played over 18 holes, except the final which was played over 36 holes.
-The first two events were held in February 1999 and 2000 at the La Costa Resort and Spa in Southern California.
+The first two events were held in February 1999 and 2000 at the La Costa Resort and Spa in southern California, which had hosted the Tournament of Champions event for the previous thirty seasons (1969–1998).

 In 2001, the tournament sponsor was renamed, and the tournament followed suit, becoming known as the WGC-Accenture Match Play Championship.
 The tournament was held in early January by the highly regarded Metropolitan Golf Club in Melbourne, Australia.
 Nearly forty players turned down their invitation, including six of the top ten.
 This was largely seen as because it was played very early in the year when some players have an off season, and for many players the travel time was too long when playing a single tournament where you could end up playing just a single round.
 The following year the tournament returned to La Costa Resort and Spa in Southern California where it remained until 2006.